Interstate 155 (Missouri–Tennessee): Incidents and closures

 On January 11, 1978, a group of approximately 65 Arkansas and Missouri farmers participating in the American Agriculture Movement's Tractorcade protests attempted to drive their tractors onto I-155 from the Missouri side and cross the Caruthersville Bridge into Dyersburg.
 The farmers, who had been given permission to use the Interstate by Missouri Governor Joseph P. Teasdale, were stopped by Missouri highway patrolmen, resulting in seven arrests and two injuries.

 Since its construction, the Caruthersville Bridge piers have been struck by barges on multiple occasions, resulting in temporary closures to assess damages.
 The most serious incident occurred on April 17, 1979, when ten barge vessels crashed into the bridge, spilling 63,000 USgal of styrene and 84,000 USgal of No. 6 fuel oil into the Mississippi River.
 The crash was caused when the barges' tugboat experienced navigation problems, causing the vessels to be caught in the current and turned sideways, and the Environmental Protection Agency assisted in the cleanup.
-On July 23, 1995, a 195 ft barge that had broken free from its towboat struck one of the bridge's piers and sunk.
+On July 23, 1995, a 195 ft barge that had broken free from its towboat struck one of the bridge's piers and sank.